henrywu2019/BentoML/docs/source/concepts.rst

 :code:`@bentoml.artifact` decorator.
 And multiple inference APIs can be defined for client to access this service.
 Each inference API requires a input type specified via an :code:`InputAdapter` instance, which defines the expected input data type and data format of this API.
-BentoML provides API input adapters that covers most model serving use cases including :code:`DataframeInput`, :code:`TfTensorInput`, :code:`ImageInput` and :code:`JsonInput`.
-BentoML by default will automatically detect the output type at runtime based on the return value of the API function, user can also specify an output type, e.g. :code:`@api(input=DataframeInput(), output=JsonOutput())`.
+Kappa provides API input adapters that covers most model serving use cases including :code:`DataframeInput`, :code:`TfTensorInput`, :code:`ImageInput` and :code:`JsonInput`.
+Kappa by default will automatically detect the output type at runtime based on the return value of the API function, user can also specify an output type, e.g. :code:`@api(input=DataframeInput(), output=JsonOutput())`.